SoenkevL/EEGAnalyzer-SciCo/README.md

 ```
 **Arguments:**

-- `--yaml_config`: Path to YAML configuration file (required)
+- `--yaml_config`: Path to YAML configuration file (optional)
 - `--logfile_path`: Path to log file (optional)

-There are some things that the user needs to specify before running the analysis:
-#TODO **add more details**
+**.env**

+The pipeline makes use of environment variables for configuration.
+You can set these variables in a `.env` file
+in the root directory of the project.
+Here one should specify the following:
+CONFIG_PATH: Path to the configuration file
+MAX_PROCESSORS: Maximum number of parallel processes (will be set to number of available cores by default and as max value)
+LOG_LEVEL: Logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL)

+**src/custom_files**

+This folder contains custom files that are used by the pipeline.
+1. metrics.py: Contains the metrics that are used by the pipeline.
+2. pipeline_preprocessing.py: Contains the preprocessing pipeline that is used by the pipeline.

 #### Visualization
 This is still very rudimentary